Contrast-Security-OSS/docs/content/user/ui/settings/Integrations.md

 ---

 Once you have configured the Bugzilla integration properties, you can verify communication via the **Test** button.
-This will ensure TeamServer can communicate and authenticate with the Bugzilla instance as well as verify the existence of the specified Product, Component and Version.
+This ensures that Contrast can communicate and authenticate with the Bugzilla instance as well as verify the existence of the specified Product, Component and Version.

 ---